- ICH GCP

 - Allergic reaction to any of the treatment agents

-- Currently active second malignancy other than non-melanoma skin cancers or cervical carcinoma in situ
+- Active second malignancy (exceptions: non-melanoma skin cancers or cervical carcinoma in situ adequately treated) requiring systemic therapy

 - History of GI perforation ≤12 months prior to enrollment

-- History of predisposing colonic or small bowel disorders with uncontrolled symptoms
+- History of predisposing colonic or small bowel disorders with severe or rapidly worsening symptoms (not related to current cancer symptoms)

-- Receiving any parenteral nutrition or enteral (tube) feeding or using any other nutritional supplement during the study period
+- Receiving any parenteral nutrition or enteral (tube) feeding or using similar nutritional supplement during the study period

 - History of uncontrolled CHF defined as NYHA Class III or greater